acemod/ACE3/documentation/feature/medical-system.md

 - **Step 5**
- - If at this point the patient is still not back on its feet it's time to use an epinephrine autoinjector.
+ - If at this point the patient is still not back on its feet it's time to use an epinephrine Autoinjector.

 #### 2.1.3 Additional informations